 Ohio Crime Victim Justice Center offers free cross-disciplinary victims' rights training to SANE nurses and medical personnel, law enforcement officers, prosecutors, attorneys, judges, victim advocates, and victim service providers in counties and regions across Ohio.
 These trainings serve to provide the education and tools necessary to protect victims' rights in Ohio.
 Attorneys Elizabeth Well, Christopher Woeste, Bobbie Yeager, and Kristen Saxton will be crossing the state giving presentations on the legal rights Ohio crime victims have at every stage of the criminal justice process from the hospital to post-conviction, focusing on new rights under Marsy's Law.
 As part of the training, OCVJC hopes to bring together varying perspectives within a county or region to begin a conversation on crime victims' rights.

-- Live Webinar on Marsy's Law with OPAA and OVWA - February 16, 2018 at 10am - Register Today!
+- Recorded Webinar on Marsy's Law with OPAA and OVWA - Available until February 16, 2019 - View Today!

 - Washington County with Eve, Inc. - April 26, 2018 from 8:30 am to 12:30 pm - Register Today!